Regenerative random permutations of integers: Introduction and main results

-Interesting mathematical problems are $(i).$ understanding the asymptotic behavior of large random permutations, and $(ii).$ constructing countably infinite random permutations.
-Over the past few decades, considerable progress has been made in these two directions: \begin{enumerate}[$(i).$] \item Shepp and Lloyd \cite{SL}, Vershik and Shmidt \cite{VS1,VS2} studied the distribution of cycles in a large uniform random permutation.
-The result was extended by Diaconis, McGrath and Pitman \cite{DMP}, Lalley \cite{Lalley} for a class of large non-uniform permutations.
+Interesting mathematical problems are $(i)$ understanding the asymptotic behavior of large random permutations, and $(ii)$ generating a sequence of consistent random permutations.
+Over the past few decades, considerable progress has been made in these two directions: \begin{enumerate}[$(i)$] \item Shepp and Lloyd \cite{SL}, Vershik and Shmidt \cite{VS1,VS2} studied the distribution of cycles in a large uniform random permutation.
+The study was extended by Diaconis, McGrath and Pitman \cite{DMP}, Lalley \cite{Lalley} for a class of large non-uniform permutations.
 Hammersley \cite{Hammersley} first considered the longest increasing subsequences in a large uniform random permutation.
-The law of large numbers was proved by Logan and Shepp \cite{LS}, Kerov and Vershik \cite{KV} via representation theory, and by Aldous and Diaconis \cite{AD}, Sepp\"al\"ainen \cite{Sepp} using probabilistic arguments.
-The long-standing conjectured central limit theorem was solved by Baik, Deift and Johansson \cite{BDJ}.
-Recently, limit theorems for large Mallows permutations have been considered by Mueller and Starr \cite{MS}, Bhatnagar and Peled \cite{BP}, Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}. \item Pitman \cite{Pitman95,Pitmanbook} provided a sequential construction of random permutations of positive integers according to the cycle structure.
-This is known as the {\em Chinese restaurant process}, which induces partially exchangeable random partitions of positive integers.
-Kerov, Olshanski and Vershik \cite{KOV93,KOV} introduced the same object under the name of {\em virtual permutations} via the projective limit.
+The constant in the law of large numbers was proved by Logan and Shepp \cite{LS}, Kerov and Vershik \cite{KV} via representation theory, and by Aldous and Diaconis \cite{AD}, Sepp\"al\"ainen \cite{Sepp} using probabilistic arguments.
+The Tracy-Widom limit was proved by Baik, Deift and Johansson \cite{BDJ}.
+See also Romik \cite{Romik}.
+Recently, limit theorems for large Mallows permutations have been considered by Mueller and Starr \cite{MS}, Bhatnagar and Peled \cite{BP}, Basu and Bhatnagar \cite{BB}, Gladkich and Peled \cite{GP}. \item Pitman \cite{Pitman95,Pitmanbook} provided a sequential construction of random permutations of $[n]$ with consistent cycle structures.
+This is known as the {\em Chinese restaurant process}, or {\em virtual permutations} \cite{KOV93,KOV} in the Russian literature.
 A description of the Chinese restaurant process in terms of records was given by Kerov \cite{Kerov}, Kerov and Tsilevich \cite{KS95}.
 See also Pitman \cite{Pitman17}.
-Various random permutations of countably infinite sets have been devised by Gnedin and Olshanski \cite{GO06,GO09,GO12}, Gnedin \cite{G11}, Gnedin and Gorin \cite{GG15,GG16} in a sequential way, and by Fichtner \cite{Fichtner}, Betz and Ueltschi \cite{BU09}, Biskup and Richthammer \cite{BR} in a Gibbsian way. \end{enumerate}
+Various families of consistent random permutations have been devised by Gnedin and Olshanski \cite{GO06,GO09,GO12}, Gnedin \cite{G11}, Gnedin and Gorin \cite{GG15,GG16} in a sequential way, and by Fichtner \cite{Fichtner}, Betz and Ueltschi \cite{BU09}, Biskup and Richthammer \cite{BR} in a Gibbsian way. \end{enumerate}